-Next we study the distribution of the expected damage among stations based on time of the day.
-Figure 10 shows the distribution of expected damage for 10 stations with highest expected damage values.
+Next, we study the distribution of the expected damage among stations based on time of the day.
+Figure 10 shows the distribution of expected damage for 10 stations with the highest expected damage values, for the case of 10 security teams.
 As seen in this figure, for the majority of the stations there are two peak times for the expected damage: one starts around 7:00 AM and end around 10:00 AM, the other one starts around 1:00 PM and end around 3:00 PM.